3 Murals of Taapuna - Punaauia - French Polynesia - 2025

-I had the immense privilege of completing an artist residency at the Dunedin School of Art, a rewarding experience that allowed me to create a mural entitled “Whakawhitinga.”
-This project would not have been possible without the support of the school and the generous contribution of Resene, who provided the paints.
+I completed an artist residency at the Dunedin School of Art, a formative experience that allowed me to create the mural “Whakawhitinga” .
+This project was made possible thanks to the support of the school and the contribution of Resene, who provided the paints.

 Teahupo’o Marina - Olympic Games - French Polynesia - 2024